 The purpose for doing so was to simplify, consolidate and modernise consumer legislation and to give consumers clearer rights when purchasing goods and services.

 CONSUMER RIGHTS ACT 2015 – CRITERIA

 - Satisfactory quality

 If you discover any faults within 6 months of ownership, the presumption is that the fault was there from the outset unless the retailer can prove otherwise.
 This is where you apply the Reverse Burden of Proof.

 The onus is on the retailer to prove that the fault was not there at the time you purchased the product.

-You need to give the retailer one opportunity to remedy the faults and if this fails, you have the right to reject the goods and demand a full refund without deductions.
+You need to give the retailer one opportunity to remedy the faults.
+You have the right to reject the goods and demand a full refund without deductions if this fails.
 The only exception on deductions is for vehicles where you have had use of the vehicle for more than 30 days.

 If 6 months has elapsed, the onus is on you to evidence that the fault was there at the time of purchase and this can be evidenced by an expert opinion or evidence that this is a common fault with this product.

 The Consumer Rights Act 2015 creates a ‘fairness test’ to prevent consumers being placed at an unfair advantage.
 Terms and conditions need to be transparent and fair, and anything that tips the rights and responsibilities in favour of the trader is considered unfair.